 The command is asynchronous and completes in the background.
 You can check the status of the migration with the show command:

-While a volume migration is in progress, Cinder commands from tenants that involve operations on the volume (such as attach/detach, snapshot, clone, etc) will fail.
+While a volume migration is in progress, Cinder commands from tenants that involve operations on the volume (such as attach/detach, snapshot, clone, etc) will fail the OpenStack Admin Guide and the Instance Storage Options at the Hypervisor section.